 Creatine monohydrate is composed of a creatinine molecule and a water molecule.
 Muscle mass and formation are based on its capacity to absorb water.
 Creatine monohydrate helps in the absorption of water in the muscle cells, increasing their mass and growth.
 (2)

 This form of creatine is also known as Kre-Alkalyn – buffered creatine monohydrate.
-It is a form of creating that has added magnesium to make it easier to be absorbed when taken, which also helps in reducing stomach bloating and stomaches.
-Much like the creatine HCL, there have not been enough studies yet for it to be recommended to people.
+It is a form of creatine that has added magnesium to make it easier to be absorbed when taken, which also helps in reducing stomach bloating.
+Much like the creatine HCL, there are not enough studies to fully validate the benefits and value.

 Whey Protein Powder

-This supplement is most likely well known to be protein powder.
+This supplement is most commonly known as “protein powder.”
 Like creatine, whey protein powder is widely known and used among athletes.
 While creatine is an organic compound found in the body, whey protein is found in most dairy products.

-Creatine is only one of the hundreds of more supplements that are available today that helps in boosting our body strength.
-More than physical health and benefits, a few scientific studies also have that creatine helps in neurological health.
+Creatine is a valuable supplement that helps in boosting our body’s strength, growth, and wellness.
+More than physical health and benefits, some scientific studies also have that creatine helps in neurological health.

-We must also bear in mind that these supplements alone are not enough to make the magic work.
-Always remember that with the right diet, exercise, and self-discipline, getting that summer body and toned limbs that you wish for is beyond your reach.
+Keep in mind that these powerhouse supplements alone are not enough to make the magic work.
+The right diet, consistent exercise, and self-discipline are all cornerstones in achieving a lean and healthy physique.

 1. English, N. (2021).
 13 best Creatine supplements on the Market (2021 UPDATED).
 BarBend. https://barbend.com/best-creatine-supplements/.